mollyexten/meal-planner/README.md

 ## Project Description

 The meal planner application enables a user to look up recipes based on the ingredients they have using the TheMealDB API.
-The search results will include links to the full recipes, with ingredient list and directions.
+The search results will include links to the full recipes, with an ingredient list and directions.

 ## API and Data Sample

-Here is a link for Honey Teriyaki Salmon ("https://www.themealdb.com/api/json/v1/1/search.php?s=honey%20teriyaki%20salmon")
+Here is a link for [Honey Teriyaki Salmon](https://www.themealdb.com/api/json/v1/1/search.php?s=honey%20teriyaki%20salmon)
 ```{
     "meals": [
         {